Introduction to Transformers: an NLP Perspective: Efficient Models

 We might also be tempted to model the attention function by considering the attention matrix $\mathbf{A}$ as a high-dimensional representation of data and then applying conventional dimensionality reduction methods.
-For many problems, it is found that $\mathbf{A}$ (or more precisely $\mathbf{Q} \mathbf{K}^{\mathrm{T}}$) is a low-rank matrix.
+Empirically, in many problems, $\mathbf{A}$ (or more precisely $\mathbf{Q} \mathbf{K}^\top$) is found to be a low-rank matrix.
 In this case, we can compress $\mathbf{A}$ while retaining as much information as possible.
 There are many ways to do so.
 For example, we might use a product of smaller matrices as an approximation to $\mathbf{A}$ via the SVD technique.
 However, this introduces computational overhead in using SVD compared with the standard attention model.
-A simpler idea to directly transform $\mathbf{K}$ and $\mathbf{V}$ into smaller-sized matrices via linear mappings, given by
+A simpler idea is to directly transform $\mathbf{K}$ and $\mathbf{V}$ into smaller-sized matrices via linear mappings, given by